Does Object Binding Naturally Emerge in Large Pretrained Vision Transformers?: Conclusion

 \section{Conclusion}

 In this paper, we show that object binding naturally emerges in large, pretrained vision transformers, especially in DINOv2, and this effect is consistent across multiple models.
-We also show that it is an acquired rather than innate ability through comparisons with supervised models. \textit{IsSameObject}, whether two patches belong to the same object, is reliably decodable and lies in a low-dimensional latent space.
-Ablating this signal both degrades downstream segmentation and opposes the model’s pretraining loss, suggesting that emergent object binding is a natural solution to the self‑supervised objective.
-Our study bridges what psychologists identify as object binding with emergent behavior in ViTs, challenges the belief that ViTs lack this ability and demonstrates how symbolic processing can arise in connectionist models.
+We also show that it is an acquired rather than innate ability through comparisons across vision models. \textit{IsSameObject}, whether two patches belong to the same object, is reliably decodable and lies in a low-dimensional latent space.
+Our results emergent object binding arises as a natural solution to self-supervised learning objectives.
+More broadly, our study bridges what psychologists identify as object binding with emergent behavior in ViTs, challenges the belief that ViTs lack such ability.

-Moving forward, we propose that AI researchers seeking to address binding failures adopt an alternative to explicit binding modules (such as Slot Attention~\cite{locatello2020object}) by enhancing ViTs’ inherent object‑binding through tailored training objectives or minimal architectural tweaks.
-Future work could extend our approach to video models, in which object persistence across time is essential~\cite{peters2021capturing, ravi2024sam}; such models should exhibit similar spatial binding seen in ViTs and additionally develop temporal binding to maintain object identity across frames.
-Also of interest will be how these object representations formed by binding interact with one another, with one possibility being that they interact with low-dimensional “object files”~\cite{kahneman1992reviewing}.
+Looking ahead, we suggest that addressing binding failures in vision models may not require explicit object-centric modules (e.g., Slot Attention~\cite{locatello2020object}), but could instead be achieved by strengthening the intrinsic object-binding mechanisms of ViTs through tailored training objectives or minimal architectural modifications.
+Another important direction for future work is to study how bound object representations interact with one another, potentially through low-dimensional ``object files''~\cite{kahneman1992reviewing}.
 Together, these efforts will deepen our understanding of how symbolic processing of objects can emerge in connectionist models.